 Timor-Leste

 From 1975 until 1999, women, children, men, and members of the LGBTQI+ community were subjected to various forms of conflict-related sexual violence during Indonesia’s brutal occupation of Timor-Leste.
-Survivors have spent anywhere between 25 and 50 years waiting for their right to reparation to be fulfilled.
-For some, it has sadly been too late.
+Despite the work of survivors and civil society organisations, decades have passed without their right to reparation being respected.
+For some, it is unfortunately too late.

-In particular, the government should follow the recommendations of the CNC’s National Working Group on Reparations with regards to developing a reparation policy.
-As reparation remains elusive for now, and to ensure that aging survivors still see some form of repair, the Global Survivors Fund (GSF) and our partners Asia Justice and Rights (AJAR) and Asosiasaun Chega!
+In 2023, the Global Survivors Fund (GSF) and our partners Asia Justice and Rights (AJAR) and Asosiasaun Chega!
 Ba Ita!
-(ACbit), have begun an interim reparative measures project across all 13 municipalities in the country.
+(ACbit), began an interim reparative measures project across all 13 municipalities.

 2022